Log in to your Library Account. (Your log-in information is your name and your BuckID number)

 Due dates of materials vary depending on the type of material and where it comes from.
 View your circulation record often to review the due dates and to renew items as necessary.
-Fines can also be paid online from your record.
-Fines can also be paid in the library from 8am to 4pm, Monday-Friday.
+Fines can be paid online from your record.

 Here you'll find the terms of checking books out.
 How long do you get to keep them, how many can you have out at once, how much are overdue fees - this is the place to go for your answers.

 Lima Campus courtesy cards are available to members of the public for $5 per year.
 Courtesy card holders must be at least 18 years of age.
 With this card, you can check out books only from the Lima Campus Library.

 Active Program 60 students may check out books from the Lima Campus Library.
 A photo ID is required.